niteshraj2310/Agroforestry/README.md

-## Why are graveyards so noisy?
-Because of all the coffin.
+## How do you find Will Smith in the snow?
+Look for fresh prints.